shuxin-03/election-blog/content/post/2024-11-03-week-9/index.markdown

 </tbody>
 </table>

-Overall, I predict the Democratic Party to win the national-level two-party popular vote share at 56.76% (compared to 43.24% by the Republican Party), but lose the electoral college vote share with 226 votes (compared to 312 votes by the Republican Party), resulting in the Republican party gaining the President and Vice President positions.
+I predict that the Democratic Party will win the national two-party popular vote with a share of 56.76% compared to 43.24% for the Republican Party.
+However, despite this popular vote advantage, I anticipate the Democratic Party will lose the electoral college vote, receiving 226 votes compared to the Republican Party’s 312 votes.
+This would result in the Republican Party winning the Presidency and Vice Presidency.